RenYang-home/NTIRE22_VEnh_SR/README.md

 ## LDV 2.0 Dataset

-The LDV 2.0 dataset is utilized in this Challenge.
-Please find the dataset and splits of training, validation and test sets at https://github.com/RenYang-home/LDV_dataset#ldv-20-ldv-10--95-videos
+We use the LDV 2.0 dataset in this Challenge.
+Please find the dataset and the splits of training, validation and test sets at https://github.com/RenYang-home/LDV_dataset#ldv-20-ldv-10--95-videos

 ### Challenge